accelerate-sf/zoning/README.md

 A unified and accessible platform for all of San Francisco's zoning laws, aiding in transparency, research, and development within the city.

+### Potential project ideas:
+- Scrapers for accessing zoning laws in SF, along with which buildings are zoned for which things
+- LlamaHub integration for SF zoning laws

 ### Current Challenges

 ### Data